Created with flickr slideshow.

 Several western destinations that are outside of the immediate Desert Southwest region have been featured in this travel website this summer.
 One reason why is because these scenic destinations fit in with the "beat the extreme summer heat" travel destination theme.
 These places interest readers in the Southwest that are looking for someplace interesting to go that offers a cool summer breeze.

 The other reason why destinations outside of the Desert Southwest are featured is historical significance.
 Many western destinations greatly influenced events that occurred in the Desert Southwest during the era of pioneers and the gold rush.
 For example, when reading stories about lawmen, outlaws and natives of the old Southwest, one would be surprised at how many times that places like Dodge City, Kansas or Deadwood, South Dakota are mentioned.
-In modern times, these destinations are simply east of the Rockies, but back in the day these places were truly gateways to the west.
+In modern times, these destinations are simply east of the Rockies, but back in the day these places were truly gateways to the west where the fate of many legendary men crossed paths.

 In a previous article, Dodge City was mentioned as a starting point on the Santa Fe Trail and it was a place where many cattle drives from the Southwest came to an end.
 Dodge City was not quite the romantic little town that Hollywood portrayed in the Gunsmoke television series.
 In fact, Gunsmoke was never even filmed anywhere close to Dodge City.
 The real Dodge City was so rough and rowdy that this place actually had the reputation of being "The Most Wicked Little Town In The West!"